 - Localized (early stage) cancer treated with curative intent (without evidence of

-recurrence and intent for further therapy), and in which no chemotherapy was
+recurrence and intent for further therapy), and in which no systemic chemotherapy

 - Patients may not have received any prior immune checkpoint inhibitor (i.e. anti-KIR,